Highlights

 Native Ninebark

-Ninebark has many cultivar options with different colored leaves and flowers.
+Ninebark has many cultivar options with different-colored leaves and flowers.
 Cultivars are plants created by humans to offer something a true native plant doesn’t, like different colors, heights, or drought tolerance.
+Many native species have been cultivated to offer many different options.
+Other cultivar favorites include coneflowers and Alum Root (Heuchera).

 Ninebark 'Summer wine'